JermellB/restagraph/docs/HTTP_API.md

 On success, returns a status code of 201, and the URI for the newly-created resource, e.g. `/People/Blake`.

+Note that it will return a 400 error if you try to set the `createddate` or `lastmodified` datestamps, and a 403 if you try to set any attribute whose `read-only` value in the schema is `True`.

 ### Create a dependent resource